mpremer/dissertation/README.md

 # dissertation

-Some raw code used in dissertatio work, requires clean up
+Some raw code used in dissertation work, requires clean up